Tearsheet

 Graham Fleming, Chief Executive Officer

-Matthew A. Engel was appointed Chief Financial Officer of Finance of America Companies Inc. in November 2023.
-He brings over 30 years of financial services experience, with significant expertise in the reverse mortgage industry, corporate financial planning and analysis, financial reporting, and accounting.
-Before joining Finance of America Companies, Matt served as Chief Financial Officer of Bloom Retirement Holdings Inc. (formerly American Advisors Group), a former leading reverse mortgage originator that sold a substantial majority of its assets to Finance of America Reverse LLC in March 2023.
-He also held various senior accounting and finance positions at Newmark Knight Frank, H&R Block, Inc., and DST Systems, Inc., and began his career as a staff auditor at PricewaterhouseCoopers LLP.
-Matt holds a B.A. in Accounting from the University of Northern Iowa.
+Matt Engel was appointed Chief Financial Officer of Finance of America Companies Inc. in November 2023 and possesses over 30 years of financial services experience, with extensive expertise in the reverse mortgage industry, corporate financial planning and analysis, financial reporting, and accounting.
+Before joining Finance of America Companies, he served as Chief Financial Officer of Bloom Retirement Holdings Inc., formerly known as American Advisors Group (AAG), from April 2014 to 2023, which sold a substantial majority of its assets to Finance of America Reverse LLC in March 2023.
+His prior experience includes various senior positions in accounting and finance at Newmark Knight Frank, H&R Block, Inc., and DST Systems, Inc., and he began his career as a staff auditor for PricewaterhouseCoopers LLP.

 Kristen Sieffert, President

-Jeremy E. Prahm joined Finance of America Companies in December 2015 and was appointed Chief Investment Officer in April 2021.
-In his current role, he is responsible for portfolio management, including capital allocation, risk management, and non-agency execution across the firm.
-Prior to joining Finance of America Companies, he served as a Portfolio Manager and Director of Quantitative Solutions at Green Tree Investment Management, a wholly owned subsidiary of Walter Investment Management, from December 2008 to December 2015.
-Jeremy holds a B.S. in Economics from Saint Cloud University.
+Jeremy Prahm joined Finance of America Companies in December 2015 and assumed the role of Chief Investment Officer in April 2021.
+In this capacity, he oversees the company's portfolio management, including capital allocation, risk management, and non-agency execution.
+Prior to his current role, Mr. Prahm served as Senior Managing Director across several business segments within Finance of America Companies and was a Portfolio Manager and Director of Quantitative Solutions at Green Tree Investment Management from December 2008 to December 2015.

-Lauren E. Richmond, Chief Legal Officer and General Counsel
+Lauren Richmond, Chief Legal Officer and General Counsel

 AI Analysis | Feedback

-The key risks to Finance of America Companies (FOA) primarily revolve around its sensitivity to market dynamics, regulatory environment, and competitive pressures.
+The key risks to Finance of America Companies (FOA) primarily revolve around its financial stability, sensitivity to market dynamics, and regulatory environment.

 AI Analysis | Feedback